heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ȣ. "Who are you?"

-"Ashmedai was trapped inside a chamber of rock, bound with chains of iron and cast into the sea.
+Ȣ. "Ashmedai was trapped inside a chamber of rock, bound with chains of iron and cast into the sea.
 It's as good a name as any, or I'm a begoo."